Testing and debugging Shopify Scripts

 The Script Editor checks your code for basic errors while you're writing a script:

 It also reports errors that occur in published scripts, and it sends you an email when these errors occur:

 It's a good idea to correct errors, such as errors in syntax, before you test or publish a script.
-If your script has syntax errors, then testing your script probably won't work.
+If your script has syntax errors, then testing your script probably doesn't work.